jordansirwin/TCAA/README.markdown

 If you are looking for a fully-fledged campaign outline:
 src\campaigns\

-If you just want to checkout the TCAW Adventures:
+If you just want to checkout the TCAA Adventures:
 src\adventures\